 SEO Issues to be fixed –

 A recent article in Moz highlighted how clients are looking at analytic toolsets, and by extension companies, at evolving into insight generators.
 The good thing about the Mondovo reporting engine is that it provides that insight.
-As the screen captures above show, every on page analysis is accompanied by detailed information on where the problem lies and what needs to be done about them.
+As the screen captured above show, every on-page analysis is accompanied by detailed information on where the problem lies and what needs to be done about them.

 Content Issues & Keyword Optimization –

-With a site such as the one we’ve chosen i.e. www.booking.com, the number of pages would typically run into the thousands.
+With a site such as the one I’ve chosen i.e. Booking.com, the number of pages would typically run into the thousands.
 Don’t allow yourself to get data drunk and include every snippet of information on every single page in the pitch deck or the presentation booklet.
-Instead highlight the problem for a few key pages and outline your strategy (like SEO, PPC, Social, etc.,) for rectifying the problem, assuming that similar issues might exist for the inner pages.
+Instead, highlight the problem for a few key pages and outline your strategy (like SEO, PPC, Social, etc.,) for rectifying the problem, assuming that similar issues might exist for the inner pages.